nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Contacts

-Contacts contains supplier information, with their data represented by their respective cards.
+`Contacts` contains supplier information, with their data represented by their respective cards.

-Supplier Card consists of the following components:
+Supplier Contact Card consists of the following components:

 1. Index of the supplier
 2. Name of the supplier